Registration for the 2020 ATDC Conference, COURAGE, CHANGE, IMPACT is NOW OPEN.

 |Speaker and Committee

 Registration fees include entry to conference sessions, day catering, name badge and conference handbook and collateral.
-The Conference Dinner is NOT included in any registration types however tickets may be purchased separately.

 Please note: All speaker’s who’s abstract has been accepted into the ATDC Conference program must register and pay to attend the Conference.